aws-samples/cdk-use-cases/use_cases/q-business-slack-app/README.md

   5. The `ask` operation will take the user's question, pass it to the model and return its response.
 You can control the formatting of the messages by defining the contents of `q_business_slack_app_construct/assets/lambda_/func_ask/response_block.json` and `q_business_slack_app_construct/assets/lambda_/func_chat_sync/blocks/`

 > No data sources are added to the Q Business application as part of the deployment process.
 To add data sources, see [adding data sources](#adding-data-sources-to-the-q-business-application).

+> To format the messages that your application sends to users, see [Slack Block Kit](https://api.slack.com/block-kit).

 ## Understanding the code and execution flow